soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 1. Define our model - we want to define an ADT that describes the various options and commands for our program.

-2. Define a parser that will produce our model when run
+2. Define a parser that will produce our value of our model type when run

 3. Run the parser on our program arguments input